-Many studies support the idea that plant based diets may decrease inflammation by their influence on the gut microbiota and by increasing intake of antioxidants.
+Many studies support the idea that plant-based diets may decrease inflammation by their influence on the gut microbiota and by increasing the intake of antioxidants.

-In fact a small study tested the effects of a low fat, strict vegan diet on people with mild to moderate rheumatoid arthritis.
-After four weeks on the diet rheumatic symptoms were improved and pain was reduced.
+In fact, a small study tested the effects of a low fat, strict vegan diet on people with mild to moderate rheumatoid arthritis.
+After four weeks on the diet, rheumatic symptoms were improved and the pain was reduced.

 Mediterranean diet and rheumatoid arthritis

 The review discusses two clinical trials using the Mediterranean diet for people with rheumatoid arthritis.
-The first trial, was a 12 week trial comparing the Mediterranean diet with the patients normal diet.
-The Mediterranean diet group had greater reduction in disease activity and a significant reduction in pain intensity.
+The first study was a 12-week trial comparing the Mediterranean diet with the patients’ normal diet.
+The Mediterranean diet group had a greater reduction in disease activity and a significant reduction in pain intensity.

 Fasting and rheumatoid arthritis

 Though researchers admit that little is known about the long term effects of fasting on the progression of rheumatoid arthritis, there is evidence, they say, to suggest benefits.
 A group of people with rheumatoid arthritis fasted for 7 to 10 days and then ate a vegan diet that was free of sugar and gluten for three months.
 Followed by a lactose-vegetarian diet for nine months.
 In comparison to another group of people with rheumatoid arthritis that continued to eat their usual diet, the fasting followed by a vegetarian diet led to a significant improvement, with reduced pain and less tenderness and soreness of joints.